w3f/polkadot-wiki/docs/build-protocol-info.md

 ## Smart Contracts

-The Polkadot Relay Chain does not expose a smart contract interface.
+The Polkadot Relay Chain does not support smart contract.

 ## Other Networks